 5. New Glarus Spotted Cow

 What better way to celebrate Washington’s abundant apple crop than with a tangy, sparkling cocktail?
 Made nonalcoholic or spiked, this is a great match for your hottest hot wings and salsas.
+Good fuel for cheering for those Bulldogs in Spokane.
 Get our Green Apple Sparkler recipe.

 Better than your standard cranberry-lime Sex and the City cocktail, this recipe from Monarch in Wichita, Kansas, starts with house-infused pear vodka, and adds ginger liqueur and a cranberry juice float.
 Find it here.